jenwachter/php-redis-queue/README.md

 Arguments:

 * `$name`: Name of a hook that corresponds to one of three stages of the job's processing.
-See above for format.
+See above for the format.
 * `$callable`: Function to attach to the given hook.
 Arguments are as follows:
   * `jobName(array $data)`
     * `$data`: Array of data passed to the job by the client